Ceici92/CeciliasBlog/content/posts/MRTKLab.md

 For the AR class I created an MRTK application on Unity.

 The goal of the app is the following :
-*“We are in 2027.
+*"We are in 2027.
 You are the CEO of an AR startup.
 Today is the Paris Motor Show.
 You had the chance to make a deal with the organizers of the event.
 You are demonstrating your AR application to the public.
-A good review of the visitors will get you a big fat contract with the Paris Motor Show.”*
+A good review of the visitors will get you a big fat contract with the Paris Motor Show."*

 I described below the different aspects of my application and how I produced them.